How can I tell what God's plan is?God wants His children to know and follow His will in general and His plan for their lives specifically.

 However, most people want specific answers to questions.
 Again, we point you to God's Word, the Bible.
 "All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work" (2 Timothy 3:16–17).
 Instructions for much of what you do day to day, and how you approach your daily life, can be found in the Bible.

-Also, by following Jesus, seeking to emulate Him, we find God's will for our lives.
+Also, by following Jesus, seeking to emulate Him, we find God's plan for our lives.
 Romans 12:1–2 says, "I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect."
 When we offer ourselves to God, and avoid the patterns of this world, we will be able to understand God's will.
 We will be able to hear from Him (see 1 Peter 4:2).

 There's more.
 When we avoid sin, especially the sins noted in the New Testament, we are doing God's will.
 "For this is the will of God, your sanctification: that you abstain from sexual immorality; that each one of you know how to control his own body in holiness and honor, not in the passion of lust like the Gentiles who do not know God; that no one transgress and wrong his brother in this matter, because the Lord is an avenger in all these things, as we told you beforehand and solemnly warned you.
 For God has not called us for impurity, but in holiness" (1 Thessalonians 4:3–7).